lmorg/murex/docs/FAQ.supported-platforms.md

 ## Windows

-Windows is supported and part of the automated build tests so _murex_ will compile for that platform however there have been very little in the way of functional tests on recent versions.
+Windows is supported and part of the automated build tests so Murex will compile for that platform however there have been very little in the way of functional tests on recent versions.